 Measure 5 and 50 resulted in the College being assigned a permanent tax rate of .5019 per \$1000 of assessed value and restricts future annual increases in assessed property values to a cap of no more than three percent.
 Prior to the two measures, the College received approximately 46 percent of its general fund revenue from local property taxes.
-Currently the College receives approximately 17 percent from local property taxes.
+Currently the College receives approximately 19 percent from local property taxes.
 State funding has replaced property taxes as the primary revenue source for the college.
-The state approved a CCSF funding level of \$699 million for the 2021-23 biennium.
+The 2023-2025 biennial appropriation was approved with \$795 million for the Community College Support Fund (CCSF) which is up from \$699 million in the prior biennium.
 Future increases in state funding are subject to larger shifts in the state budget and are further impacted by legislation affecting the tax model the state relies upon.
 The college monitors the condition of the state budget and balances the overall mix of revenue with tuition affordability concerns.
-Currently, requested increases in the CCSF are being weighed against growing concern over future recessions and the appropriate level of support as community colleges emerge from the covid-affected learning environment.